ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 - **Span**

-    A Span is a contiguous region of a Text object, identified by its beginning and ending offsets in the Text object.
+    A Span is a contiguous region of a Text object, which is identified by its beginning and ending offsets in the Text object.
 Assume that your input text is:

     ```
     Amelia Earhart is a pilot.